NE4kuma/webformular-with-sql-integration/README.md

 +----+-------------+---------------------+
 `````
 ## Conculution
-hopefilly everything is working.
-If not, please write a comment in the `ìssues` tabe.
-Thank you for paying attation and have a nice day :)<br>
+Hopefully, everything is working.
+If not, please leave a comment in the Issues tab.
+Thank you for paying attention, and have a nice day :)<br>
 ~ NeSec